 Experienced OWI Defense Attorneys

-If you or a loved one is facing a charge of boating while intoxicated, you should seek an experienced Michigan DUI Lawyer.
-The attorneys you choose to represent you in court, defend your rights, and relentlessly pursue your case could be the difference between jail time and getting on with your life.
-Contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation or fill out a Request for Assistance Form.
+If you or a loved one is facing a charge of boating while intoxicated, you should seek an experienced Michigan DUI Lawyer right away.
+The attorneys you choose to represent you in court and defend your rights could be the difference between jail time and getting on with your life.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully representing clients charged with thousands of alcohol and drug-related offenses.
+We can help you!